silvermast/wheeloftime-compendium-app/README.md

 - Authors: [Robert Jordan](https://en.wikipedia.org/wiki/Robert_Jordan) and [Brandon Sanderson](https://brandonsanderson.com/) for writing an incredible series
 - [Karl Hammond's WoT Compendium](https://hammondkd.github.io/WoT-compendium/)

+## Looking to fix a spoiler?
+To fix a spoiler, you can submit a PR to this repository and I'll be notified for a review.
+You can find the book data in [assets/data](assets/data) directory in this project.

 ## Getting Started

 This project is a starting point for a Flutter application.